bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 #### Shortcuts
 #### ~ Tilde

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 In the shell the tilde character, `~`, is a shortcut for your home directory.
 The tilde key is located at the top left of your keyboard above the tab key.
+You will notice that when we are in our home directory, as we are now, the prompt shows a tilde in place of the directory name.

 ```bash
 ls ~